-The \$342,754 increase in administrative costs for the six months ended March 31, 2021, compared to the same period in fiscal 2020, is mainly attributable to: a \$240,940 increase in investor relations expenses due to the engagement of investor relations services in Australia and Canada in the current period; an increase of \$129,014 in filing and compliance fees as a result of two private placements in the current period.
-Remuneration increased by \$137,760 due to a higher number of employees in the corporate office in Canada and share-based compensation also increased by \$47,353.
-The overall increase in administrative costs was partially offset by a decrease of \$83,600 in travel and \$18,483 in expenses for conference due to the COVID-19 restrictions; a \$58,058 decrease in product sales and marketing; and a \$56,346 decrease in accretion expense due to the repayment of the deferred consideration in May 2020 and a decrease in the amortization of leases and the repayment of deferred consideration in May 2020.
+The \$1,048,280 increase in administrative costs for the nine months ended June 30, 2021, compared to the same period in fiscal 2020, is mainly attributable to: a \$376,147 increase in investor relations expenses due to the engagement of investor relations services in Australia and Canada in the current period; an increase of \$143,968 in filing and compliance fees as a result of two private placements in the current period; a \$325,587 increase in remuneration due to a higher number of employees in the corporate office in Canada and the impact of COVID-19 related cost cutting measures in the comparative period; a \$153,129 increase in share-based compensation due to options grants at higher value in the current period; a \$150,688 increase in legal and professional fees related to the OTCQX listing, the announced CEO succession plan process and general legal matters; a \$25,070 increase in general and administrative expenses due to the Company's office move and increased IT costs; and a \$136,964 increase in foreign exchange loss arising from revaluation of the liabilities for the royalty buy back and land deposits at the period end.
+The overall increase in administrative costs was partially offset by a decrease of \$82,375 in travel resulting from COVID-19 related restrictions; a \$126,788 decrease in product sales and marketing expenses; and a \$77,012 decrease in accretion expense mostly due to the decrease in the amortization of leases.